Town vs. Village vs. Hamlet on Long Island

 What Towns Typically Handle

-- Zoning and land use
+- Zoning, planning, and land use

-On Long Island, towns cover large geographic areas and include:
+On Long Island, towns cover large geographic areas and may include:

 - Hamlets

-- Unincorporated areas
+- Other unincorporated areas

 Villages on Long Island

 Villages are incorporated municipalities that exist inside towns.
+They create an additional layer of local government for the residents who live within village boundaries.

 What a Village Is